merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 | ...                     | ...           | ...          | ...                        | ...            | ...                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |

-You can see that the `binding_frequencies` column contains per residue scores from 0 to 1 that say how likely a given residue is to be involved in binding.
+You can see that the `binding_frequencies` column contains per residue scores from 0 to 1 that say how likely each residue is to be involved in binding.
 Each value is comma separated and there are as many values as there are match states in the HMM.
 That means the number of values in `binding_frequencies` matches the value of `domain_length`.
 Also notice that the `ligand_type` varies and you can have multiple ligands for a given Pfam.
-These files give what is the essential output of the InteracDome workflow, and there are two of them.
+I hope its appreciated that these files give the essential output of the InteracDome workflow, and there are two such files.
 The first is the non-redundant representable set, which "*correspond to domain-ligand interactions that had nonredundant instances across three or more distinct PDB structures.
 [Kobren and Singh] recommend using this collection to learn more about domain binding properties*".
 If I recall, there are 2375 such Pfam IDs in this set (this is